Theia-Finance-Labs/trisk.analysis/README.md

 ### Input and output dataframes columns

 There are 4 input datasets (assets, scenarios, financial_features, ngfs_carbon_prices), and 3 output datasets (npv_results, pd_results, company_trajectories).
-The [Inputs and Outputs](https://theia-finance-labs.github.io/trisk.analysis/articles/inputs-and-outputs.html) describes their columns structure with a simple Trisk run.
+The [Inputs and Outputs](https://theia-finance-labs.github.io/trisk.analysis/articles/inputs-and-outputs.html) describes their columns structure with a simple Trisk run, and the definitions of Trisk input parameters.

 ### Scenarios data